Baker's cyst: Diagnosis

 Diagnosis is by examination.
 A Baker's cyst is easier to see from behind with the patient standing with knees fully extended.
 It is most easily palpated (felt) with the knee partially flexed.
 Diagnosis is confirmed by ultrasonography, although if needed and there is no suspicion of a popliteal artery aneurysm then aspiration of synovial fluid from the cyst may be undertaken with care.
 An MRI image can reveal presence of a Baker's cyst.

 An infrequent but potentially life-threatening complication, which may need to be excluded by blood tests and ultrasonography, is a deep vein thrombosis (DVT).
 Quick assessment of the possibility of DVT may be required where a Baker's cyst has compressed vascular structures, causing leg edema, as this sets up conditions for a DVT to develop.

 A burst cyst commonly causes calf pain, swelling and redness that may mimic thrombophlebitis.

 Treatment

 Baker's cysts usually require no treatment unless they are symptomatic.
 It is very rare that the symptoms are actually coming from the cyst.
 In most cases, there is another disorder in the knee (arthritis, meniscal (cartilage) tear, etc.) that is causing the problem.
 Initial treatment should be directed at correcting the source of the increased fluid production.
 Often rest and leg elevation are all that is needed.
 If necessary, the cyst can be aspirated to reduce its size, then injected with a corticosteroid to reduce inflammation.
 Surgical excision is reserved for cysts that cause a great amount of discomfort to the patient.
 A ruptured cyst is treated with rest, leg elevation, and injection of a corticosteroid into the knee.

-Baker's cysts in children, unlike in older people, nearly always disappear with time, and rarely require excision.

-Ice pack therapy may sometimes be an effective way of controlling the pain related to Baker's cyst.
-Heat is also commonly used.
-A knee brace can offer support giving the feeling of stability in the joint.